barsoom/jwt_authentication/README.md

 ## Important note about forms

-This middleware is by default not suitable for apps with forms since it will redirect after the session timeout loosing the data.
+This middleware is by default not suitable for apps with forms since it will redirect after the session timeout losing the data.

 For many apps this isn't a problem.